-This collection of Plato quotes reflect the insights and thinking of one of the smartest men in human history.
+This collection of Plato quotes reflects the insights and thinking of one of the smartest men in human history.
 In understanding the quotes from this great Greek philosopher, you have gained most of the life lessons you’ll ever need.

-Someone has rightly said that reading Plato may be easy but understanding him may not be.
-Have a read through and see if some of his knowledge rubs off on you.
+Someone has rightly said that reading Plato may be easy, but understanding him may not be.
+Have a read-through and see if some of his knowledge rubs off on you.
 Find out what makes Plato’s words so important to human civilization.

 Best Plato Quotes and Sayings

 1.)
 The beginning is the most important part of the work.